zy-zhu/Unwanted-Projects/README.md

-# Unwanted-Projects: Creative Upcycling for Fashion and more
+# Creative Upcycling for Fashion and more

 This is a project for [Cambridge Science Festival 2022](https://cambridgesciencefestival.org/)

 ## Design Team